acan12/coconut/README.md

 ```

 Change Log Version:
+- `[2.3.0-rc.13]` :
+    * support sharePreference security provided by androidX
+    * ErrorResponse from throwable object
+    * Convertor Json to String and String to Json

 - `[2.3.0-rc.8]` :
     * support listOf custom interceptor and network interceptor with Retrofit 2
     * remove dependencies with callygraphy